 Behaviour, Exclusions and Attendance

 The school’s Behaviour Policy takes full account of the duties under the Equality Act.
 The school values are woven into our day-to-day conversations, and we prepare our children to be articulate and confident to challenge poor or extreme behaviour.
-We make reasonable, appropriate and flexible adjustment for pupils with disabilities.
+We make reasonable, appropriate and flexible adjustment for pupils with disabilities and ensure that any activities, including enrichment trips and visits are suitable for all.
 We closely monitor data on behaviour, attendance, absence and exclusions from school for evidence of over-representation of different groups and take action promptly to address concerns, involving parents and outside agencies as appropriate.
 We also collect, analyse and use data in relation to attendance and exclusions of different groups.
 This data is held on our Management Information System (MIS) ScholarPack.
 We also provide paper copies on prior request.
 The information is scrutinised by Governors who are responsible for ensuring that no group is being disadvantaged.
 We are aware that the legislation relates mainly to current but also to future pupils.
 At this time we are not able to fully accommodate wheelchair users, because of the design of the building.
 Access is considered whenever new developments are undertaken.
 Our Accessibility Plan is designed to: increase the extent to which pupils with disabilities can participate and be integrated into the curriculum; improve the physical environment and; improve the availability of accessible information to disabled pupils.

 - We ensure equality of access for all pupils to a broad and balanced curriculum, removing barriers to participation where necessary.